Pageboy/perspectief/_posts/2019/2019-07-14-the-lowest-bridge-on-the-thames.md

 title: "The Lowest bridge on the Thames"
 date: "2019-07-14 22:43"
 published: true
-image: "mages/2019/07/DSC_5346.jpg"
+image: "images/2019/07/DSC_5346.jpg"
 caption: "We just made it with inches to spare"
 categories:
   - day trip
 ---

 The Botley Road in Oxford crosses the Thames just beyond the railway station.
-The road is carried by an iron bridge constructed in 1888 after the previous bridge had collapsed killing 3 people.
+The road is carried by an iron bridge constructed in 1888 after the previous stone bridge had collapsed killing 3 people.
 Apart from this tragedy, it is also a great shame that the bridge is so low (2.28 metres clearance) that it prevents many craft from navigating further upstream than Oxford.

 **Not so, Perspectief**, for on this day we managed to get under the bridge and went for a short trip to Kings Lock for lunch.